-Van Niekerk (2000) observed that there has been widespread non-compliance of WWTWs to the phosphorus standard of 1 mg/ $\ell$ orthophosphate, whereas Harding (2017) noted that a phosphorus standard of 1 mg/e orthophosphate may, in some circumstances, be too lenient.
+Van Niekerk (2000) observed that there has been widespread non-compliance of WwTWs to the phosphorus standard of 1 mg/ l orthophosphate, whereas Harding (2017) noted that a phosphorus standard of 1 mg/ l orthophosphate may, in some circumstances, be too lenient.
 These two related observations raise a number of important points that should be addressed in the near future, viz.:

-- Feasible and appropriate Waste Discharge Standards (WDSs) should be developed and implemented; - > The Receiving Water Quality Objectives approach must be operationalised.
-Harding (2008) proposed an approach that includes the calculation of Total Maximum Daily Loads (TMDLs) for dams; - The role and feasibility of technology to treat nutrient-laden wastewater should inform processes to improve eutrophication management.
-The Best Practicable Environmental Option (BPEO) should be implemented; - All water uses must be lawful and where necessary valid water use authorisations must be in place; - Compliance monitoring and enforcement must be intensified to deal with unlawful and non-complying water uses; and - Water users should assume duty of care and in cases where they do not, the regulator should step in.
+- Room for better integration exists; - Feasible and appropriate Waste Discharge Standards (WDSs) should be developed and implemented; - ► The Receiving Water Quality Objectives Approach must be operationalised.
+Harding (2008) proposed an approach that includes the calculation of Total Maximum Daily Loads (TMDLs)^[128] for dams; - ► The role and feasibility of technology to treat nutrient-laden wastewater should inform processes to improve eutrophication management.
+The Best Practicable Environmental Option (BPEO)^[14] should be implemented; - ▶ All water uses must be lawful and where necessary valid water use authorisations must be in place; - Compliance monitoring and enforcement must be intensified to deal with unlawful and non-complying water uses; and - Water users should assume duty of care and in cases where they do not, the regulator should step in.